yagoferrer/map-tools/README.md

 });

 ```
-`lat` and `lng` provide the coordinates to position the Marker.
+`lat` and `lng` provides the coordinates to position the Marker.

-`title` is the hover text that appears when you mouseover the Marker.
-Use `on` to define Marker Events.
+Use `on` to define any Marker Events.

 The 2nd argument allows you to add options **shared** between the Markers you are adding.

-And of course you can add any other [Native Marker Options](https://developers.google.com/maps/documentation/javascript/reference#MarkerOptions)
+You can also add any other [Native Marker Options](https://developers.google.com/maps/documentation/javascript/reference#MarkerOptions)

 #### Update Marker